vunnyso/concepts/Cpp/DS/06-Queue/basics.md

 ## What is Queue?
-Stack is datastructure that holds certain type of data which can be char, string or customized data.
+* Stack is datastructure that holds certain type of data which can be char, string or customized data.
-Follows FIFO (First in First Out) mechanism.
+* Follows FIFO (First in First Out) mechanism.
+* Insertion operation referred to as enqueue and deletion referred to as dequeue.

 ### Most common functions
 1. push()